adlerzei/letterboxd-streaming-providers/README.md

 - drag & drop the zipped file into the tab.

 ## Acknowledgements
 Thanks to everyone using, supporting and contributing to the extension.
-Philipp Emmer is especially mentioned for the idea for this extension.
+Philipp Emmer is especially mentioned for the idea behind this extension.